jaredwhite547/YourRepo/README.md

 @@TODO try these instructions and test them

+You may consider enabling -Werror for the CI.

 # How to use this example for a project with no driver/application (library only)
 1. Follow the previous instructions
 2. Delete/comment everything that references MathUtils-bin.